FelixKrueger/Bismark/Docs/README.md

 ## BS-Seq test data set
 A test BS-Seq data set is available for download from the Bismark project or Github pages.
 It contains 10,000 single- end shotgun BS reads from human ES cells in FastQ format (from SRR020138, Lister et al., 2009; trimmed to 50 bp; base call qualities are Sanger encoded Phred values (Phred33)).

-## Which kind of BS-Seq files and/or experiments are supported?
+## Which kind of BS-Seq files are supported?
 Bismark supports the alignment of bisulfite-treated reads (whole genome shotgun BS-Seq (WGSBS), reduced-representation BS-Seq (RRBS) or PBAT-Seq (Post-Bisulfite Adapter Tagging) for the following conditions:

 - sequence format either `FastQ` or `FastA`